-A required text field for an IEP team to provide additional information to explain how the selected features address the student's needs.
+A required text field for an IEP team to provide additional information to document the basis of the IEP team's decision.
 If addressed properly, documentation will meet requirements of prior written notice (PWN), in accordance with 34 C.F.R. §300.503 and COMAR 13A.05.01.12, PWN includes: